ssi-dk/AEF-DDF/workflows/README.md

-# Github workflows for R-pacakges
+# Github workflows for R-packages
 In this folder will find a series of github workflows that you can copy to the `.github/workflows` directory of your R-package.
 These workflows calls the reusable workflows (which are stored in this repo' `.github/workflows` folder).